Writing poetry: experiments in chance and choice

 Are there any other costs?
 Is there anything I need to bring?

-Please ensure that you have immediate access to loose paper, a writing notebook, pens and pencils, a folder, highlighters, newspapers and magazines of interest to you, scissors and gluesticks and/or sellotape.
+Please bring loose paper, a writing notebook, pens and pencils, a folder, highlighters, newspapers and magazines of interest to you, scissors and gluesticks and/or sellotape.

 When I've finished, what course can I do next?

 City Lit has a range of poetry and creative writing courses on offer.
-You may be interested in our intermediate and advanced classes, including 'Paths through poetry', 'New narrative poetry', and 'Poetry in the making'.
+You may be interested in our intermediate and advanced classes, including 'Developing your poetry' and our 'Advanced poetry workshop'.

 All students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.